Zoë Bleu: Early life, family, and education

 At age 15, Bleu began studying the Meisner technique, whereby actors must react instinctively to their surroundings.
 She recalled, "You really need to disrobe yourself and shed all your skin to reveal the most horrible part of yourself."
 Bleu recalls that her early experiences with acting were deeply shaped by her family.
-She grew up playing acting techniques games with them, often taking on different characters alongside her mother, saying, "My whole family grew up with these acting technique games and would often play with me.
-I was always playing different characters with my mom.
-We’d pretend we were different people from different time periods."
-Bleu began her acting professionally with a voice role in Battle For Terra (2007).
+She grew up playing acting techniques games with them, often taking on different characters alongside her mother.